katepz/dive-in/README.md

 1. The website will provide a description of Diversity & Inclusion.
 2. The website will also provide 2 external links specifically for employers

 #### User story 2:
 **AS A** teacher **I WANT** examples of protected characteristics **SO THAT** I can better understand the needs of my students.
 ##### Description:
 An education proffesional requires information on minority groups to better inform lesson planning, classroom management etc. Perhaps a newly qualified teacher or one that has moved to a new area with different demographics.
 This person will have undertaken diversity & inclusion training as part of their proffessional cpd.
 ##### Assessment Criteria:
 1. The website will provide a list of protected characteristics.
-2. The site provides a link to an extrenal site targetted at education proffessionals.
+2. The site provides a link to an external site targetted at education proffessionals.

 ### COULD: